Requirements for Geologist Licensing - Frequently Asked Questions

 - Q6.
 Is there a study guide for the local knowledge examination?

 - Q7.
-Where can I find more information on certification?
+Where can I find more information on licensure?

-Certification is managed by the Board of Certification for Geologists and Soil Scientists under the Maine Office of Professional and Occupational Registration.
+Licensure is managed by the Board of Licensure for Geologists and Soil Scientists under the Maine Office of Professional and Occupational Registration.
 Application materials can be found at their website.

-Individuals conducting geological investigations in Maine for the public must be certified.
-For the purposes of certification, the terms "geology" and "practice of geology" are defined by statute (Title 32, Chapter 73).
+Individuals conducting geological investigations in Maine for the public must be licensed.
+For the purposes of licensure, the terms "geology" and "practice of geology" are defined by statute (Title 32, Chapter 73).

-A combination of academic and professional experience is required for certification.
+A combination of academic and professional experience is required for licensure.

 Education: Generally, a candidate must be a graduate of an accredited college or university with a major in geological sciences, or have completed 30 credits in geological sciences at an accredited college or university.

 Experience: Generally a candidate must have acquired 7 years of experience in responsible charge of geological work, toward which an undergraduate degree with 30 credit hours or more in geological science courses shall count as 2 years of training and each year of graduate study in the geological sciences shall count as 1/2 year of training, up to a maximum of 2 years of credit.

 Yes, the Board of Licensure for Geologists and Soil Scientists uses the National Association of State Boards of Geology (ASBOG) national examination together with a local knowledge examination to license geologists.
 The examination is offered twice a year in March and September.